-The annual financial statements of the Authority consist of the following components: management's discussion and analysis (this section), financial statements, notes to financial statements, and supplementary information.
+The annual financial statements of the Authority consist of the following components: management's discussion and analysis (this section), financial statements, and notes to financial statements.

-Management's discussion and analysis of the Authority's financial performance provides an overview of the Authority's financial activities for the fiscal years ended June 30, 2016, 2015 and 2014.
+Management's discussion and analysis of the Authority's financial performance provides an overview of the Authority's financial activities for the fiscal years ended June 30, 2017, 2016, and 2015.
 The overview, which covers the most important financial events of the period, should be read in conjunction with the Authority's financial statements, including the notes to the financial statements.

-Government-wide financial statements of the Authority are in accordance with Governmental Accounting Standards Board ("GASB") Statement No. 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments, as amended, and subsequent pronouncements.
-The governmentwide financial statements use the economic resources measurement focus and accrual basis of accounting.
+Government-wide financial statements of the Authority are presented in accordance with Governmental Accounting Standards Board ("GASB") Statement No. 34, "Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments."
+The government-wide financial statements use the economic resource measurement focus and accrual basis of accounting.
 These statements are presented to display information about the reporting entity as a whole.
-The Statement of Net Position presents information on all the Authority's assets, deferred outflows of resources, liabilities, and deferred inflows of resources, with the net difference reported as net position.
+The Statement of Net Position presents information on all the Authority's assets, deferred outflows of resources, liabilities, and deferred inflows of resources, with the difference between them reported as net position.
 The Statement of Activities presents information showing how the Authority's net position changed during the fiscal year.
-All changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of timing of the related cash flows.
+All changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of the related cash flows.